pierpal/ARGON/README.md

      FAM_ID_2 IND_ID_2 0
      ...

 where the first two line are header information, and each following line contains family ID, individual ID, fraction missing (always 0 in simulation output).
+Individuals are diploid (i.e. merge of two haploids).
 You can convert output from the haps/samples format to vcf using the "--hapsample2vcf" in [BCFTools](https://samtools.github.io/bcftools/bcftools.html).
 The VCF format is accepted in input by [Plink 2](https://www.cog-genomics.org/plink2).

 **Seq output (-seq-out flag)**